StefEmp/GamesDevelopmentPortfolio/README.md

 ### Escape The Building - **[Code](https://github.com/StefEmp/EscapeTheBuilding)** - **[Video](https://youtu.be/teJxwSS8iN4)**
 #### Overview
 This game is about escaping a building.
 I developed the gameplay mechanics on a test level.
 I created a basic room with a door and the player can place two objects on a trigger volume to open the door and escape.
 The mechanics I coded into the game were: door physics, linking a trigger volume to my door object and adding mass and gravity to the player pawn and objects.

 Following this I created a bigger level with some assets from the Unreal store.
-The player has to find two statues and put them on two different pedestals to open double doors and escape the dungeon.
+The player has to find two statues and put them on two different pedestals to open the double doors and escape the dungeon.

 This has been a fun project, where I have been learning about pointers, FVectors and implementing game designer friendly parameters using UPROPERTY.
 It was also a good challenge to start making and thinking about level design.

 [![EscapeTheBuilding](/EscapeTheBuilding.png)](https://youtu.be/teJxwSS8iN4 "EscapeTheBuilding")

 ### Bull Cow Game - **[Code](https://github.com/StefEmp/BullCowGame)** - **[Video](https://youtu.be/ObVzNoW1jsE)**
 #### Overview
 Bull Cow Game is set in a 3D world.
 You have a sign post which you can type into.
-Once in the game press TAB to use the terminal.
-The basic idea is you need to guess the word.
+The basic idea is that you need to guess the word.
 The word will be an "Isogram" an Isogram is a word that does not have repeating letters.
 The game is created using the Unreal Engine and C++, the functionality of the terminal has been coded using C++ while the 3D aspects are done using the Unreal engine, such as asset placement, lighting, terrain and map generation.
-The main purpose of this project was learn C++ and implementing things such as loops, functions, arrays and other useful forms of C++.
+The main purpose of this project was to learn C++ and implement things such as loops, functions, arrays and other useful forms of object oreintated langauge.

 [![BullCowGame](/BullCowGame.png)](https://youtu.be/ObVzNoW1jsE "BullCowGame")